MohamedKhedr700/core-auth/README.md

 # Core Auth Package

-This package is responsible for handling all authentication models and managers in the system.
+This package is responsible for handling all authentication models and channels in the system.

 ## Installation